isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

        }
    }

-the effective origin will be ``2002`` which indicates it is an HA partner sending the command for the service with ID of ``2``.
+the effective origin is ``2002``, which indicates it is an HA partner sending the command for the service with ID of ``2``.
 The ``origin`` parameter will be ignored in this case.